Kirkholm, Warden Place, Forres IV36 1NR

 Garden and outside

 Located in the centre of town, Kirkholm has a wonderful, large, private garden.
+Please note that the garden is not limited to the area shown with the wooden fence in the photos, this is merely a fenced garden area within the larger garden.
 Immediately outside the utility room door there is a paved patio area handy for sitting out in complete privacy, or drying your clothes with easy access to the utility room.
 Steps lead down to the cellar and front garden.
 The cellar is a large stone room with windows to the front garden, potential to convert into a usable room or potentially a wine cellar.
 The front garden has an area immediately adjacent to the house enclosed with a wooden fence.
 This part is mostly laid to lawn with some flowerbeds.
 An additional area of front garden extends out further with a wall to the rear of the property and a gate leading out to the road.
 There are mature trees along the wall providing further privacy.
 A path leads along the side of the house to the gates towards the High Street.
 The rear of the property is enclosed by feature wrought-iron fencing and gates.
 Immediately inside these gates there is a tarred area providing access to the garage.
 A path leads to an iron gate and through to the main entrance.
 Outside the wrought iron fencing, between Kirkholm and Forres High Street there is a wide cobbled area.